 The sad reality of emotionally abusive relationships is that even when the victim starts to feel like they want to leave, their partner may employ manipulation tactics to force them to stay.
 The victim may believe that they don’t deserve better and can’t handle being alone.
 Unfortunately, there are instances where emotional abuse can escalate to physical violence the longer the person stays in the relationship.

-If you think that you have been experience an emotionally abusive relationship then you need to reach out to someone for help.
+If you are seeking for emotionally abusive relationship recovery then you need to reach out to someone for help.
 Talk to a friend or find a therapist who can give you an outsider’s perspective on the situation and help you take steps to leave your abusive partner.